ApiLogicServer/Docs/docs/FAQ-Live-API-Creator.md

 &nbsp;

+### Optimistic Locking

+This is provided by LAC, and currently under investigation.

+&nbsp;

 ### Open Source Stability

 API Logic Server is open source.
 Besides obvious pricing advantages, open source is not subject to business cycles and whims of vendors.